PlayeRom/flightgear-addon-logbook/README.md

 * airspeed and groundspeed in knots that the aircraft was flying at the given point,
 * flight time at the given point,
 * distance traveled at the given point.

+#### Vertical profile graph

+The vertical profile shows a side view of our flight, where the vertical axis shows altitude in feet, the horizontal axis contains two values.
+The first is time in hours, the second below is distance in NM.

+The blue line is the flight path, the brown line is the elevation of the terrain.

 ### Settings